-It's possible for a baby to be diagnosed with hypoplastic left heart syndrome while it's still in the womb.
-Your doctor may be able to identify the condition on a routine ultrasound exam during the second trimester of pregnancy.
+It's possible for a baby to be diagnosed with hypoplastic left heart syndrome in the womb.
+A routine ultrasound exam during the second trimester of pregnancy might show the condition.

-Doctors usually use an echocardiogram to diagnose hypoplastic left heart syndrome.
-This test uses high-pitched sound waves that bounce off your baby's heart to produce moving images that can be viewed on a video screen.
-In a baby with hypoplastic left heart syndrome, the echocardiogram reveals a smaller than normal left ventricle and aorta, and it may also show abnormal mitral or aortic valves.
+An echocardiogram can diagnose hypoplastic left heart syndrome.
+This test uses sound waves that bounce off the baby's heart to produce moving images that show on a video screen.

 Hypoplastic left heart syndrome is treated through several surgical procedures or a heart transplant.
-Your doctor will discuss with you the treatment options for your child.
+Your child's health care provider will discuss treatment options with you.

-If the diagnosis has been made before the baby is born, doctors usually recommend delivery at a hospital with a cardiac surgery center.
+If the diagnosis is made before birth, care providers usually recommend delivery at a hospital with a cardiac surgery center.

-Your baby's doctor may recommend several options to help manage your baby's condition before surgery or transplant.
-They may include:
+Options to help manage a baby's condition before surgery or transplant include:

 - Medication.
-The medication alprostadil (Prostin VR Pediatric) helps dilate the blood vessels and keeps the ductus arteriosus open.
+The medication alprostadil (Prostin VR Pediatric) helps widen the blood vessels and keeps the ductus arteriosus open.

 - Intravenous fluids.
-Your baby will receive fluids through a tube inserted into a vein.
+A baby might receive fluids through a tube inserted into a vein.

 - Feeding tube.
-If your baby has trouble or gets tired feeding, he or she may be fed through a feeding tube.
+Babies who have trouble feeding or who tire while feeding can be fed through a feeding tube.

 - Atrial septostomy.
-This procedure creates or enlarges the opening between the heart's upper chambers (atria) to allow more blood flow from the right atrium to the left atrium if the foramen ovale closes.
-If your baby already has an atrial septal defect, an atrial septostomy may not be necessary.
+This procedure creates or enlarges the opening between the heart's upper chambers to allow more blood flow from the right atrium to the left atrium.
+This is done if the foramen ovale closes or is too small.
+Babies who already have an opening (atrial septal defect) might not need this procedure.

 Norwood procedure.
-This surgery is usually performed within the first two weeks of your child's life.
-Several forms of this procedure may be performed.
+This surgery is usually done within the first two weeks of life.
+There are several ways to do this procedure.

-Surgeons reconstruct the aorta and connect it directly to the heart's lower right chamber (right ventricle).
+Surgeons reconstruct the aorta and connect it to the heart's lower right chamber.
 Surgeons insert a tube (shunt) that connects the aorta to the arteries leading to the lungs (pulmonary arteries), or they place a shunt that connects the right ventricle to the pulmonary arteries.
-This procedure allows the right ventricle to effectively pump blood to both the lungs and the body.
+This allows the right ventricle to pump blood to both the lungs and the body.

-In some cases, doctors may perform a hybrid procedure.
-Surgeons implant a stent in the ductus arteriosus to maintain the opening between the pulmonary artery and aorta, place bands around the pulmonary arteries to reduce blood flow to the lungs, and create an opening between the atria of the heart.
+In some cases, a mixed procedure is done.
+Surgeons implant a stent in the ductus arteriosus to maintain the opening between the pulmonary artery and the aorta.
+Bands placed around the pulmonary arteries reduce blood flow to the lungs and create an opening between the atria of the heart.

-After this procedure, your baby's skin will still have a blue cast because oxygen-rich blood and oxygen-poor blood continue to mix within the heart.
-Once your baby successfully passes through this stage of treatment, the odds of survival may increase, but he or she may still be at risk of death due to complications.
+After the Norwood procedure, a baby's skin will still be discolored because oxygen-rich and oxygen-poor blood continue to mix within the heart.
+Once a baby successfully passes through this stage of treatment, the odds of survival can increase.

-Bi-directional Glenn procedure.
-This procedure is generally performed when your child is between 3 and 6 months of age, after the first procedure.
-In this procedure, doctors remove the first shunt attached to the pulmonary arteries, and then connect one of the large veins that normally returns blood to the heart (the superior vena cava) to the pulmonary artery instead.
-If surgeons previously performed a hybrid procedure, they'll conduct additional steps during this procedure.
+Bidirectional Glenn procedure.
+This procedure is generally the second surgery.
+It's done when a child is between 3 and 6 months of age.
+It involves removing the first shunt and connecting one of the large veins that returns blood to the heart (the superior vena cava) to the pulmonary artery.
+If surgeons previously performed a hybrid procedure, they'll follow additional steps during this procedure.

 This procedure reduces the work of the right ventricle by allowing it to pump blood mainly to the aorta.
 It also allows most of the oxygen-poor blood returning from the body to flow directly into the lungs without a pump.